 The overall objective of this project was to analyse women cooperatives as a development model and reveal the role of the Foundation for the Support of Women’s Work (KEDV) in women’s cooperative movement in Turkey and its implementation model as a case.
 The study provides a review of (i) the literature to understand recent developments in understanding the role of cooperatives in developing countries, (ii) KEDV’s model, including value statements, processes, internal reports, assessments, and policy documents, (iii) and cooperative case studies to understand the role of KEDV and women in the social cooperative movement in Turkey.

 A mixture of a desk review of policy documents, articles, reports, and strategic plans and qualitative fieldwork (i.e. key in-depth-interviews and focus group discussions done with selected women cooperatives) were used to gather data and present findings for this project.

 Child Deprivation Analysis for Azerbaijan

-This study focuses on analysing Child Deprivation Surveys from 2015 and 2017 collected by State Statistical Committee (SSC) of Azerbaijan Republic, to measure household and child deprivation and risk of poverty and provide a comprehensive analysis of the patterns and trends across both surveys.
+This study focuses on analysing Child Deprivation Surveys from 2015 and 2017 collected by the State Statistical Committee (SSC) of the Republic of Azerbaijan, to measure household and child deprivation and risk of poverty and provide a comprehensive analysis of the patterns and trends across both surveys.
 Additionally, currently used methodological approaches and tools (sampling, questionnaires, calculation, etc.) to estimate the relevance of the methodology of measuring child deprivation/poverty in the country have been assessed.